-The Albany Academies is seeking a Preschool teacher.
-Pre-school is the earliest entry point into the Early Childhood Program.
+The Albany Academies is seeking a part-time, Pre-school Assistant Teacher.
+Pre-school is the earliest entry point into our Early Childhood Program.

 The Early Childhood Program